coderarjob/meghaos-x86/docs/notes/opaque_data_types.md

 Opaque structure are beneficial for the following cases:
 1. As a form of abstraction, it can be used to hide implementation details (field names) from the users of the structure.
-If the field names or structures change, the function names need to change.
+If the field names or structures change, the function names need not change.
 2. Getter and setter methods can do checks and take action.
 These make bugs easier to catch.